x-mark

 Become a Friend

-The Friends of Friendless Churches was established by a group of friends in 1957 to save redundant but beautiful places of worship from demolition, decay and unsympathetic conversion.
+The Friends of Friendless Churches was established by a group of friends in 1957 to save redundant (closed) historic places of worship in England and Wales from demolition, decay and unsympathetic conversion.

 We believe that an ancient and beautiful church fulfils its primary function merely by existing.
 It is, in itself, and irrespective of the members using it, an act of worship.
 These buildings are our greatest architectural and cultural legacy, shaping landscapes and lives for hundreds of years.
 They are the spiritual and artistic investment of generations, and they should survive for the benefit of future generations.